-"We strive to create room within our clients’ businesses to turn their inventions into innovations"
+"We strive to create entrepreneurial space for our clients to turn their inventions into innovations!"

 Mark Jolink studied Bioprocess Technology at Wageningen University and joined EP&C as a patent attorney in 2010.
 After completing his studies, he did his doctoral research at Radboud University on innovation management, with a specific focus on the food industry.